 What are you able to do in your downtime with the work/life balance at Point B?

-I graduated from my MBA program, got married, and moved in with my husband within the month prior to starting at Point B. It has been a time of transition, to say the least!
-The work/life balance at Point B has allowed me to honor my priorities and adjust to my "new" life.
-Between spending time with my husband, family, and friends outside of work, I’m really excited to be training for a triathlon and continuing to serve on the board for my alumni association.
+I recently became a new mother, so "downtime" is now a relative term.
+The work/life balance at Point B has allowed me to honor my priorities and adjust to our new routines as a family of three.
+Between spending time with my husband, son, family, and friends outside of work, I’m really excited to be training for a triathlon and serving on the board for my alumni association.